 The company has only one production line which is at work shredding 24 hours a day, 7 days a week.
+In order to extract

 the precious metals, the e-waste must go through a multi-stage size reduction sequence to get down to the required output size.

 The company processes a one-line system which is at work shredding 24 hours a day, 7 days a week.
 In order to extract the precious metals, the e-waste must go through a multi-stage size reduction sequence to get down to the required output size.

 The company stated they weren’t satisfied with the 4-shaft shredders they were using and were looking for a better solution.
 Those units were taking too much time to repair.
 Repair costs were excessive and cleaning was required between every production lot, resulting in far too much overall effort, money, and time.
 That’s when they turned to Franklin Miller for a solution.

 The company purchased four Franklin Miller TASKMASTER® Shredders to address vital stages of their shredding process.
 They have two dual-stage size reduction lines running simultaneously, with a dual TASKMASTER TM3000 and